matt-kruse/grid-log/README.md

 `console.log()` does not display multi-line strings, nor does `console.table()`.
 This util lets you log strings in a grid format.

+**Note:** The fonts used on npmjs.com do not render table characters correctly below.
+View examples at https://github.com/matt-kruse/grid-log#readme

 # Usage

 ####